-Could your husband, or brother, have osteoporosis and not know it?
+Could your husband, brother or friend have osteoporosis and not know it?
 It isn’t often discussed, but men also get this bone-thinning disease that can lead to fractures and disabilities.

 “Due to menopause, a woman’s loss of bone happens earlier and more rapidly,” said Mark Greenawald, M.D., with Carilion Clinic Family Medicine.
 “But men start to lose testosterone around age 60, and it keeps decreasing as they age.”